penmasters/zabbix-book/docs/ch01-zabbix-components/ha-setup.md

     Don't forget to configure both front-ends.
 Also this is a new setup.
 Keep in mind that with an existing setup we need to comment out the lines  `$ZBX_SERVER` and `$ZBX_SERVER_PORT`.
-Our frontend will check what node is active by reading fhe node table in the database.
+Our frontend will check what node is active by reading the node table in the database.

 ```SQL
 zabbix=# select * from ha_node;